Rory McIlroy recovers from 16th-hole drama to move into contention at Irish Open

 McIlroy also revealed he had broken his 3-wood after hitting a poor tee shot on the sixth, admitting: “I went to hit the top of that tee-marker and I caught the corner with the bottom of the shaft.

 “It was just a flick.
-I’ve done it a couple of times before this week and everything went okay, but that one didn’t.”
+I’ve done it a couple of times before this week and everything went OK, but that one didn’t.”

+Asked about playing alongside McIlroy in the final group on Sunday, Long joked: “I know he’s going to be nervous, but it’s exciting.

+“Last year at The Belfry (British Masters) I was leading after two rounds and there were ginormous crowds out there as well.
+I know I can take something from that.